vishal267/blog/k8s/logging/README.md

 We will be deploying EFK stack for Logging in kubernetes cluster.

 Elasticsearch - Its used to store logs in form of indexes.

-Fluent-bit - Its used for collecting logs and processing the same.
-We will be running daemonsets of fluent-bit kibana - It's provide interface for searching and visualizing logs.
+Fluent-bit is an open source Log processor and forwarder.
+Its used for collecting logs from differenct sources, unify and semd them to multiple destinations.
+We will be running daemonsets of fluent-bit

+kibana - It's provide interface for searching and visualizing logs.